rystm/SongStitcher/README.md

 https://dev.aubio.org/browser/python/demos/demo_timestretch.py?rev=dd18484ebbd743e05cd1ddf0f3d71c722fff0109.
 It uses numpy for storing audio, and either Librosa or Aubio to read and write the songs that are being edited.

+## Sample Usage

+After downloading the files and opening a terminal in the correct folder, run this (you will need numpy, librosa, and aubio installed):

+python songstitcher.py Boundless_170.wav Bounce_150 -b 75 -f 1 -t 1 -o BoundlessBounceMix_170.wav

+This command takes the two songs, overlaps them by 75 beats, cross-fades the volume, and makes the overall tempo match that of the first song.
+The output file, BoundlessBounceMix_170.wav, is saved in the working directory.

+This command run as-is will put the transition somewhere around 2:35

 ## Testing/Results